LemnLabs/polymarket-copy-trading-Parz1val/README.md

-# Polymarket CopyTrading Bot | Polymarket Trading Bot
+# Polymarket Copy Trading Bot | Polymarket CopyTrading Bot | Polymarket Trading Bot

 A **polymarket copy trading bot** that monitors a target wallet and mirrors its trades from your proxy wallet, via Polymarket **Central Limit Order Book (CLOB)** API.
 It also has it's own strategy for trading on **politics**, **sports**, **weather**, **crypto** markets